Human MR1 Tetramers

 The MBLI MR1 Tetramer

 MBLI offers MR1 tetramers for your research needs.
-These are prepared by tetramerization of biotinylated human MR1/β2m complexes using phycobiliprotein-labelled streptavidin
+These are prepared by tetramerization of biotinylated human MR1/β2m complexes using phycobiliprotein-labelled streptavidin.

 Preparing the ligand-loaded MR1 Tetramer